prajesh123916/SparkFoundationInternship/README.md

 This is the Spark Foundation internship.
-I am Have completed Task-2.
+I have completed Task no.2
 Task-2 :- Unsupervised Learning(KMeans Clustering).
-To find the optimum no of clusters and visualize it in Python for Iris Dataset.
+Objective :- Find the optimum number of clusters for Given Iris dataset and Visualize it.